dsmceap/BlockED/README.md

 This implementation utilizes REST APIs to integrate Moodle with the Blockchain Plugin Server, while the blockchain infrastructure is built on an EVM-based network.
 Implementation Point #1: Configuring Moodle
 REST API call:
-•	Develop a function that calls the Blockchain Plugin Server API and sends the necessary information, such as certificate or user data.
+*	Develop a function that calls the Blockchain Plugin Server API and sends the necessary information, such as certificate or user data.
 Response:
-•	Reading and decoding the response from the REST API (usually in JSON format)
+*	Reading and decoding the response from the REST API (usually in JSON format)
-•	Export the blockchain token or other relevant information returned by the API.
+*	Export the blockchain token or other relevant information returned by the API.
 Enrichment of the Certificate:
-•	Embedding the blockchain token in the content of the certificate, either as text or as a graphic (e.g., QR code).
+*	Embedding the blockchain token in the content of the certificate, either as text or as a graphic (e.g., QR code).
-•	Ensure that the new information does not alter the existing structure or function of the certificate.
+*	Ensure that the new information does not alter the existing structure or function of the certificate.
 Implementation Point #2: Blockchain Plugin Server Communication between Application, Verifier, Moodle Plugin and Blockchain network:
-•	Create a communication channel between the Moodle and the blockchain server.
+*	Create a communication channel between the Moodle and the blockchain server.
-•	Management of requests sent from Moodle and their processing by the server.
+*	Management of requests sent from Moodle and their processing by the server.
 Managing Secure Identification and Verification of Users and Certificates:
-•	Ensure that users are authenticated in a secure way by creating and verifying Decentralized Identifiers (DIDs).
+*	Ensure that users are authenticated in a secure way by creating and verifying Decentralized Identifiers (DIDs).
-•	Create or check an existing DID for each student.
+*	Create or check an existing DID for each student.
 Creation of SBT:
-•	Create and register SoulBound Token (SBT) for each certificate representing the student on the blockchain.
+*	Create and register SoulBound Token (SBT) for each certificate representing the student on the blockchain.
-•	Link SBTs to certificate data (e.g., name, email, certificate number).
+*	Link SBTs to certificate data (e.g., name, email, certificate number).
 APIs:
-•	Issue API: Moodle plugin sends certificate data upon course completion.
+*	Issue API: Moodle plugin sends certificate data upon course completion.
-•	Verification API: Used by the mobile app to confirm certificate authenticity.
+*	Verification API: Used by the mobile app to confirm certificate authenticity.
-•	Verifiable Certificate Hash API: Get a reconstructed verifiable hash of the certificate after its issuance (not a blockchain query).
+*	Verifiable Certificate Hash API: Get a reconstructed verifiable hash of the certificate after its issuance (not a blockchain query).
 Implementation Point #3: Verifier Implementation Mobile User Interface:
-•	Development of an application that will allow third-party users (employers, organizations) to verify certificates via the blockchain.
+*	Development of an application that will allow third-party users (employers, organizations) to verify certificates via the blockchain.
-•	User interface (UI) for easy certificate data entry and verification.
+*	User interface (UI) for easy certificate data entry and verification.

 Decentralized Certificate Verification
-•	Decentralized and Verifiable Hashing Algorithm:
+*	Decentralized and Verifiable Hashing Algorithm:
-•	Generates a tamper-proof hash from public certificate data by constructing unique DIDs based on public and non-public data.
+*	Generates a tamper-proof hash from public certificate data by constructing unique DIDs based on public and non-public data.
-•	The hash is stored on the blockchain and included in a QR code on the certificate.
+*	The hash is stored on the blockchain and included in a QR code on the certificate.
-•	Certificates Decentralized Verification Schema: o	Certificate Public data: Issue Authority / course moodle id / certificate ID No o	Certificate Owner Public Data: Platform User ID / Lastname / Name o	Non-Public Data: Project Name (BLOCKED) / Application Key
+*	Certificates Decentralized Verification Schema:
+  *	Certificate Public data: Issue Authority / course moodle id / certificate ID No
+  * Certificate Owner Public Data: Platform User ID / Lastname / Name
+  * Non-Public Data: Project Name (BLOCKED) / Application Key
-•	DIDs Schema:
+*	DIDs Schema:
-o	Certificate DID: “did:blocked/{ Application Key }/{ Issue Authority }/{ course moodle id }/{ certificate ID No }” o	Certificate Owner DID: “did:blocked/{ Application Key }/{ Platform User ID }/{ Lastname }/{ Name }”
+  *	Certificate DID: “did:blocked/{ Application Key }/{ Issue Authority }/{ course moodle id }/{ certificate ID No }”
+  * Certificate Owner DID: “did:blocked/{ Application Key }/{ Platform User ID }/{ Lastname }/{ Name }”
-•	Unique Verifiable Certificate Hash: o	Double Hashing [ SHA-256(SHA-256(data)) ]
+* Unique Verifiable Certificate Hash:
+   * Double Hashing [ SHA-256(SHA-256(data)) ]
-o	Data = CertificateId/CertificateOwnerDID
+   *	Data = CertificateId/CertificateOwnerDID
-•	Verification Process:
+*	Verification Process:
-•	The mobile app reconstructs the DID hash using the same algorithm from the provided input of the public data and combine them with non-public data.
+*	The mobile app reconstructs the DID hash using the same algorithm from the provided input of the public data and combine them with non-public data.
-•	The user can verify a certificate using public data without exposing sensitive details.
+*	The user can verify a certificate using public data without exposing sensitive details.
-•	QR code scanning enables instant verification.
+*	QR code scanning enables instant verification.